a gavel, wedding ring, hand of a couple signing divorce papers or legal separation documents

 Legal Separation in North Carolina

 The most important thing to know regarding legal separation in North Carolina is that the state doesn’t have a separate and distinct process.
 If you and your spouse live “separate and apart,” and at least one of you intends for the separation to be permanent, you are separated as far as the law is concerned.
-There is no paperwork with the state required to be considered legally separated from your spouse.
+There is no paperwork required by the state to be considered legally separated from your spouse.

 That said, as part of your separation, you and your spouse may decide to draw up a separation agreement to address issues concerning various practical aspects of the split.
 A separation agreement is a binding legal contract and can get quite complex depending on the issues involved — and a poorly drafted agreement can end up meaning more conflict.
 Having an attorney guide you through this part of the process can be invaluable.